SixArm/usv/README.md

 <dt>Why choose UTF over ASF for machine-only data?</dt>

-<dd>For machin-only data, such as data that never for human reading or human editing, then USV or ASV are similar because both can handle units, fields, groups, and files.
+<dd>For machine-only data, such as data that will never be used for human reading or human editing, then USV or ASV are similar because both can handle units, fields, groups, and files.

 <dt>Can USV have special character escaping?</dt>